jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

     input wire clk,          // Clock input
     input wire reset,        // Asynchronous reset
     input wire ain,          // Input signal
-    output reg yout,         // Output signal (1 when total number of '1's is divisible by 3) output reg [3:0] count   // Counter for the number of '1's received );
+    output reg yout,         // Output signal (1 when the total number of '1's is divisible by 3) output reg [3:0] count   // Counter for the number of '1's received );